Entrepreneur Training Schools

 Entrepreneur training will show you how to successfully start and run a small business.
-By completing such a program, you could be better prepared to run a functioning business in an industry you see great potential in.
+By completing such a program, you could be better prepared to run a functioning business in an industry where you see great potential.
 And regardless of what path you choose, a concrete education is one of the most fundamental components of ensuring your business can be a complete success.

 Find an Entrepreneur School

 An education in entrepreneurship can teach you how to identify potential investors, write a business plan, and handle a multitude of other details related to the running of a business.

 Training can take anywhere from one to four years.** Some specialized programs are only a few days or weeks long but do not result in an official credential.

 Most Common Length of School**

 Community development centers and non-profit organizations frequently offer short entrepreneurial training workshops that cover the basics of business plans, marketing strategies, and bookkeeping.
 These programs last anywhere from a few days to a few months, but they do not lead to an official educational credential.

 At post-secondary schools, entrepreneur training programs are generally offered as certificate or bachelor's degree programs.

 Certificate programs can be stand-alone courses of study or add-ons to other majors.
 Many institutions allow students from any academic area to complete an entrepreneurship certificate as part of their degree.
 Some certificate programs are at the graduate level, meaning you must have a bachelor's degree in order to be admitted.